 - Lemon wedges to serve

-1 Start by making the pesto.
-Put the parsley, cheese, garlic, salt and walnuts into a food processor.
+1 Make the pesto: Put the parsley, cheese, garlic, salt and walnuts into a food processor.
 Pulse to combine.
 Turn the machine on again and slowly pour in the olive oil, just to combine.
 Reserve.

 2 Cook the bacon in a large pan — you will be searing the roulade in this later, so it needs to be wide — over medium-low heat until it is about half-cooked.
 You want it cooked, but still limp.
 Do not crisp it up or it will break when you try to wrap it inside the roulade.
 When the bacon is ready, set it aside on paper towels.

-5 Spread a thin layer of pesto on the meat, leaving about 1/2 inch free on all sides of the meat.
-Lay down the bacon against the grain of the beef.
+5 Layer with pesto and bacon: Spread a thin layer of pesto on the meat, leaving about 1/2 inch free on all sides of the meat.
+Lay down the bacon across the grain of the beef.
 Preheat the oven to 350°F.